Why Choose Us

 Advanced, Compassionate Care Close to Home

-Located on the northern tip of Manhattan, NewYork-Presbyterian Allen Hospital is one of the seven hospitals that comprise NewYork-Presbyterian Hospital, one of the nation’s leading academic medical centers as ranked by U.S. News & World Report’s "Best Hospitals" survey.
+Located on the northern tip of Manhattan, NewYork-Presbyterian Allen Hospital is one of the seven hospitals that comprise NewYork-Presbyterian Hospital, one of the nation’s leading academic medical centers.
 We serve northern Manhattan, including the Washington Heights and Inwood neighborhoods, as well as Riverdale and the Bronx.
 Services are available in Spanish for our Spanish-speaking patients and their families.

 NewYork-Presbyterian Allen is home to the Och Spine Hospital, where a renowned staff of orthopedic specialists provides the most innovative care for spinal conditions — from the most common disorders to the rarest and most difficult-to-treat deformities.